mpace965/degrees-of-separation/docs/project-backlog.md

 ##Functional Requirements

 ####As a user I would like to...
+1. be able to view band connections on last.fm
+1. be able to view article connections on Wikipedia.
+1. select the site I would like to view connections on.
 1. see how I am related to a node of my choice.
 1. see how I am related to a node.
 1. see how two nodes of my choice are connected.